TileDB-Inc/TileDB-Trino/README.md

 ### Sparse Arrays

-A sparse array is treated similar to a dense.
+A sparse array is materialized similarly to dense arrays.
 The following example depicts a 2D `4x4` sparse array with dimensions `dim1`, `dim2` and a single attribute `a`.
-Notice that this array has empty cells.
+Notice that this array has mostly empty cells.

 ```
 +-------+-------+-------+-------+